 A tiled bathroom with shower is provided.
-We consider applicants for stays of 2, 3, 4, 6 and 8 weeks.
-Shared indoor lodging is available for $50 per week, payable in advance (includes breakfast and lunch on days worked).
-Indoor lodging will be in our casita, cafe, or in the main house, based on availability.
+We consider applicants for stays of 2 to 8 weeks.
+Our work/stay and work/stay/learn programs include shared indoor lodging, breakfast and lunch on working days, with staple items (pasta, rice, corn flour, garbanzos, lentils, red beans, black beans) for you to prepare for dinners.
+Meals on your days off are your own responsibility.
+Indoor lodging will be in our casita, cafe bedroom, or in the main house, based on availability.
 You may not be in the same location your entire stay.

 There are always on-going projects on the property and duties may include the following: feeding the animals, cleaning of their housing, cleaning of the cafe, walking the dogs up on the farm, harvesting bananas or other fruits and vegetables on the farm, working in the garden (planting, weeding), dog bathing, brushing the horse, basic plumbing, fence repair, coffee processing, jungle clearing, etc. Work will also include moving sacks of grain or vegetables, so you should be able to lift an 80-90 lb. sack, moving it from a stationary location into a wheelbarrow.

-There is a fully-equipped kitchen in our private café.
+There is a community kitchen in our private café.
 Shared meal preparation and clean-up is not included as part of the work duties – everyone takes part.
-We require all guests to eat vegan while on the property.
+We require all guests to eat plant-based while on the property.
 Fresh, local, tropical fruits and vegetables are provided with some staple items like rice, beans and oats.
-Any food items outside of this are on your own.There are pulperias (convenience stores) within waking distance from the farm, plus grocery stores in the neighboring town of Tucurrique.
+Any food items outside of this are to be purchased on your own.There are pulperias (convenience stores) within waking distance from the farm, plus grocery stores in the neighboring towns of Tucurrique or Pejibaye.
 There you can purchase snacks or other personal items you may need.

 We provide breakfast and lunch on your working days.
-On working day evenings we provide pasta, beans and rice for you to prepare if you wish.
-Meals on your free days are on your own.
-You may choose to include meals for your days off for $4 per meal.
-You can work this out once you are on the farm.
+On working day evenings we provide pasta, corn flour, garbanzos, lentils, red beans, black beans and rice for you to prepare if you wish.
 You may also purchase groceries and prepare your meals for these times in the cafe.
 Label your personal groceries with your name so they are not accidentally consumed by others.

 Diet and Lifestyle

-A work/stay exchange on the farm is a great opportunity for those interested in learning or practicing a vegan diet.
+A work/stay on the farm is a great opportunity for those interested in learning or practicing a vegan (plant-based) diet.
 Our guests should be, at a minimum, vegetarian, or be ready and willing to eat vegan while on the farm.
 If you have no experience with a vegetarian or vegan diet, we recommend you try out a vegan diet on your own for several weeks prior to committing to your stay.
-We strive to maintain a healthy lifestyle and seek caretakers who are like-minded.
-If you are a smoker, drinker, looking to come to Costa Rica to party, or choosing the volunteer experience as the primary means for a free vacation, our farm is not the place for you.
+We strive to maintain a healthy lifestyle and seek caretakers and visitors who are like-minded.
+If you are a smoker, drinker, looking to come to Costa Rica to party, our farm is not the place for you.
 The foods you may be accustomed to may not be readily available here.
-There is no Whole Foods or Trader Joe’s, and many of processed, frozen or packaged foods you are familiar with are not available.
-In addition, we do not cook with oil on the farm.
+Many processed, frozen or packaged foods you are familiar with are not available.
+In addition, we do not cook with oil on the farm and ask you not to cook with oil either .
 This may be a change from your regular cooking habit, but we not want ourselves or our guests exposed to the carcinogens created while heating oil.

 Clothing and Laundry